reactphp/http/README.md

 ### Request

-An seen above, the `StreamingServer` class is responsible for handling incoming connections and then processing each incoming HTTP request.
+As seen above, the [`Server`](#server) and [`StreamingServer`](#streamingserver) classes are responsible for handling incoming connections and then processing each incoming HTTP request.

-The request object will be processed once the request headers have been received by the client.
+The request object will be processed once the request has been received by the client.
 This request object implements the
 [PSR-7 ServerRequestInterface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message.md#321-psrhttpmessageserverrequestinterface)